centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/install.md

 #### Procedure

-If you installed your Centreon MAP server from a "fresh CentOS installation" you need to install the `centreon-release` package:
+If you installed your Centreon MAP server from a "fresh installation" you need to install the `centreon-release` package:

 <Tabs groupId="sync">